dengzp666/hello-world/README.md

 my hello world
 Hi humans!

-i'm Deng Zhipeng
+i'm Deng Zhipeng.
-It's my first join github
+It's my first join in github.
-I like do project
+I like do project.
-I like coding
+I like coding.
 Hope we can get a good success in coding world!